 mysql_servers = <value not displayable>

-If configure_file is given as an argument, the name of the run time configuration file is output.
+If config_file is given as an argument, the name of the run time configuration file is output. (configure_file works too, for backward compatibility.)
 If a list of configuration files was supplied, the value that is output here is the name of the file that was actually used.

 If the -n flag is given, then for most modes of -bP operation the name will not be output.